zacharyboelter/movie-recommendation-app/README.md

 3. Commit your changes: `git commit -m 'Add some feature'`.
 4. Push to the branch: `git push origin feature/your-feature-name`.
 5. Open a pull request.

+## Future Enhancements

+While Version 1.0 of the Movie Recommendation App focuses on essential movie search and display functionality, we have exciting plans for future versions to make your movie-watching experience even better:

+### User Profiles

+- Create personalized user profiles with profile pictures and user information.
+- Implement user authentication and secure login/logout functionality.

+### Personalized Movie Lists

+- Allow users to create custom movie lists (e.g., "Favorites," "Watchlist") to organize their movie selections.
+- Enable users to add and remove movies from their lists.

+### Ratings and Reviews

+- Implement a comprehensive rating and review system, including star ratings and written reviews.
+- Allow users to view and edit their movie ratings and reviews.

+### Social Features

+- Add the ability for users to connect with friends and see their movie activity (e.g., liked movies, reviews).
+- Implement social sharing features to recommend movies to friends.

+### Recommendations

+- Enhance movie recommendations by incorporating machine learning algorithms.
+- Provide personalized movie suggestions based on user preferences and viewing history.

+### Streaming Availability

+- Integrate the Movie of the Night Streaming Availability API to show users where they can stream their favorite movies.
+- Allow users to filter movies by available streaming platforms.

+### Enhanced UI/UX

+- Continuously improve the user interface for a seamless and enjoyable browsing experience.
+- Implement responsive design for mobile and tablet devices.

+### Database Integration

+- Set up a database (MySQL, PostgreSQL, MongoDB) to store user data, movie lists, ratings, and reviews securely.
+- Ensure data persistence and user privacy.

+### Deployment

+- Deploy the app to a hosting platform for public access and use.
+- Implement continuous integration and deployment (CI/CD) pipelines for automated updates.

+We're committed to enhancing the Movie Recommendation App to provide you with a feature-rich movie-watching platform.
+Stay tuned for exciting updates and new features in future releases!

 ## License